ladywyntir/testbranching/question1grocery/README.md

 We fingd strong correlations in some categories in some but not all like beef, bread, and minimum wage.
 While the other categories, milk and eggs, have next to zero correlation to the consumer price index.

+# Data for the first half of 2022

 Then we compared these correlation values between the average grocery prices and the average consumer price index in the first half of 2022:

 ![Beef2022](https://user-images.githubusercontent.com/100164773/182163411-00160b98-7d39-422c-a90c-017970c98dfb.png)